MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## How do I get my content in the right format?

-To learn how to format your content, see the following page on the Kronos website: [Art Pipeline for glTF](https://go.microsoft.com/fwlink/p/?linkid=2083000).
+To learn how to format your content, see the following page on the Khronos website: [Art Pipeline for glTF](https://go.microsoft.com/fwlink/p/?linkid=2083000).

 ## How does Product Visualize connect with Dynamics 365 for Sales?